xm17906193/MiniValine/README.md

   pageSize: 10 # Pagination size
   lang: zh-CN
   visitor: true # Article reading statistic
-  recordIP: true # Whether to record the commenter IP
+  NoRecordIP: fasle # Whether to record the commenter IP
   serverURLs: # When the custom domain name is enabled, fill it in here (it will be detected automatically by default, no need to fill in)
   tagMeta: ["主人", "小伙伴", "新朋友"]
   master: # ['hash of master@email.com', 'hash of master2@email.com']